Italian grammar: Possessive adjectives

-With the exception of 3rd person plural loro 'their', possessive adjectives, like articles, must agree with the gender and number of the noun they modify.
-Hence, mio zio (my uncle), but mia zia (my aunt).
+With the exception of 3rd person plural loro ('their'), possessive adjectives, like articles, must agree with the gender and number of the noun they modify.
+Hence, mio zio ('my uncle'), but mia zia ('my aunt').
 So depending on what is being modified, the possessive adjectives are:

 In most cases the possessive adjective is used with an article, usually the definite article:

 And sometimes with the indefinite article:

-The only exception is when the possessive refers to an individual family member (unless the family member is described or characterized in some way):
+The only exception is when the possessive refers to an individual family member (unless the family member is described or characterised in some way):

-Mamma and papà (or babbo, in Central Italy; "mother" and "father"), however, are usually used with the article.
+Mamma and papà (or babbo, in central Italy; 'mother' and 'father'), however, are usually used with the article.

 For emphasis, however, possessive adjectives are sometimes placed after the noun.
-This is usually after words like 'colpa' (fault, sin); 'casa' (house, home); 'merito' (merit); 'piacere' (pleasure); or in vocative expressions.
+This is usually after words such as colpa ('fault', 'sin'); casa ('house', 'home'); merito ('merit'); piacere ('pleasure'); or in nouns of address.